 Fen-Phen side effects are difficult to diagnose and require a doctor’s review of patient’s medical history, family history and drug use.

 If you have suffered an injury from taking Fen-Phen, you may be entitled to receive compensation for your damages form a defective drug lawsuit.
 The attorneys at Jacoby & Meyers can review your claim and advise you on the best way to proceed.
 Please contact our defective drug lawyers today to schedule your free initial consultation.
-Jacoby & Meyers has offices nationwide.
+Jacoby & Meyers has offices throughout the U.S.